Safe Stay Community #4

 Meet the Nonprofit Operator

-The proposed community will be fenced and staffed 24/7 by onsite nonprofit operator, Do Good Multnomah.
+The community will be fenced and staffed 24/7 by onsite nonprofit operator, Do Good Multnomah.
 Since 2015, the organization has provided supportive housing and shelter services to veterans and others experiencing homelessness.
-We invite you to learn more about Do Good Multnomah by visiting their website or attending an upcoming information session.

 Frequently Asked Questions